tithishah21/tithishah21/README.md

 - 👋 Hi, I’m @tithishah21
-- 🌱 I’m currently learning webdev/AI&ML/DSA...
+- 🖥️ I’m currently into webdev/DSA(with C++)/AI&ML
-- 📫 How to reach me www.linkedin.com/in/tithi-shah-032a11288
+- 📫 How to reach me: www.linkedin.com/in/tithi-shah-032a11288
 - 😄 Pronouns:she/her